NanoFUSE Bioactive Matrix

 Advanced Bone Void Filler Implants

-The original formulation of 45S5 bioactive glass was invented in 1971 (Hench, et al).
-The capacity for rapid interfacial bonding, which is the deﬁning characteristic of a bioactive material, is the result of chemical reactions that take place on the surface of bioactive glass when it is exposed to bodily ﬂuids.
+The original formulation of 45S5 bioactive glass was invented in 1971.
+The capacity for rapid interfacial bonding is the result of chemical reactions that take place on the surface of bioactive glass when it is exposed to bodily ﬂuids.
 This rapid bone bonding ensures positional stability of the graft during the critical period immediately following surgery.
-The ability of bioactive glass to rapidly bond with native tissue and trigger the cellular process of healing has prompted its use in an increasing number of clinical settings.
-NanoFUSE® Bioactive Matrix is currently indicated for use in general orthopedic and spine procedures.

 Osteoconductive, Osteoinductive and Osteopromotive Solutions